 As well as giving a sense of how committed an institution is to nurturing the next generation of academics, a high proportion of postgraduate research students also suggests the provision of teaching at the highest level that is thus attractive to graduates and effective at developing them.
 This indicator is normalised to take account of a university’s unique subject mix, reflecting that the volume of doctoral awards varies by discipline.

-This measure of income is scaled against staff numbers and normalised for purchasing-power parity.
+Institutional income is scaled against academic staff numbers and normalised for purchasing-power parity (PPP).
 It indicates an institution’s general status and gives a broad sense of the infrastructure and facilities available to students and staff.

 Research (volume, income and reputation): 34%